EdyTheCow/docker-whmcs/README.md

 | Database Name     | whmcs                         |

 > [!TIP]
 > You can automate majority of configuration by using post-install script.
 You can run the script by using the command below, once you reach screen asking you to delete install directory.
 Steps marked with `[automated by script]` can be ignored if you choose to run the script.
+You can inspect the script itself at `docker-images` branch.

 Navigate to `whmcs/compose/` and run command below.
 Proceed with steps without `[automated by script]` tag.
 ```sh